by Steven Martinez Jazcquez

 (Bayard, N.M.
 USA)

-I've heard that if you pull a baby's bottle out of his/her mouth directly & too fast that it can cause his/her fontanel to drop or cave in because of the suction.
-I've heard that when you pull a baby's bottle out it should be gently & somewhat to the side so it breaks the seal of the suction & slightly opens the mouth therefore allowing the parent to pull the bottle out w/o the suction.
+I’ve heard that if you pull a baby’s bottle out of his/her mouth directly and too fast that it can cause his/her fontanel to drop or cave in because of the suction.
+I’ve heard that when you pull a baby’s bottle out it should be gently and somewhat to the side so it breaks the seal of the suction and slightly opens the mouth therefore allowing the parent to pull the bottle out w/o the suction.
 Is this true?

 Baby Help Line:

 The Mollera Caida (Sunken Fontanel) – An Interesting Folk Myth

 What you are referring to is a Hispanic folk illness called Mollera Caida (or caida de la mollera) – “Sunken Fontanel”.
 While modern medicin stipulates that a sunken fontanel is an indication of dehydration, the Hispanic folk myth is that it is due to e.g. pulling the nipple out of a baby’s mouth too quickly.